anetaiys/DEQ/README.md

-# DEQ
+# DEQ ## Diffusion Equation Quantification
-## Diffusion Equation Quantification
+	DEQ is an image processing tool to quantify 0-1 in the image according to diffusion equation.

-DEQ is an image processing method according to diffusion equation.
+## Overview
 # # # # # # # # # # # # # # # # # # # # # # # # #
 """